deepmodeling/deepflame-dev/readme.md

 conda install pybind11
 . install.sh --use_pytorch
 ```
-Note: You may come accross an error regarding shared library libmkl_rt.so.2 when libcantera is installed through cantera channel.
+**Note**: You may come accross an error regarding shared library libmkl_rt.so.2 when libcantera is installed through cantera channel.
 If so, go to your conda environment and check the existance of libmkl_rt.so.2 and libmkl_rt.so.1, and then link libmkl_rt.so.2 to libmkl_rt.so.1.
 ```
 cd ~/miniconda3/envs/df-pytorch/lib
 ln -s libmkl_rt.so.1 libmkl_rt.so.2
 ```

-Note: Some compiling issues may happen due to system compatability.
-Instead of using conda installed Cantera C++ lib and the downloaded Torch C++ lib, try to compile your own Cantera and Torch C++ libraries.
+> **Note**: Some compiling issues may happen due to system compatability.
+Instead of using conda installed Cantera > C++ lib and the downloaded Torch C++ lib, try to compile your own Cantera and Torch C++ libraries.

 ## Running DeepFlame examples
 1. Source your OpenFOAM, for example (depends on your OpenFOAM path):